julie-forman-kay-lab/IDPConformerGenerator/docs/faq.rst

 What's the difference between MC-SCE and FASPR?
 -----------------------------------------------
-"FASPR generates structures with no side chain hydrogens, so other tools are required to add hydrogens if they are desired.
+FASPR generates structures with no side chain hydrogens, so other tools are required to add hydrogens if they are desired.
 MC-SCE generates structures with complete coordinates including sidechain hydrogens.